 Thurrock Borough Council v Scamp (2018, unreported)

-The Defendant, her partner, and their five children faced eviction from their Local Authority property which they occupied under an introductory tenancy.
-Acting in concert with Kevin Gannon of Garden Court, Franck successfully made out a public law defence relating to the Local Authority’s failure to consider alternatives to eviction pursuant to its duties under s.11 Children Act 2004.
-In direct consequence the family remained in possession, and their introductory tenancy was converted into a secure tenancy.
+The Defendant, her partner, and their five children faced eviction from an introductory tenancy.
+On appeal, a Circuit Judge accepted a public law defence relating to the Local Authority’s failure to consider alternatives to eviction pursuant to its duties under s.11 Children Act 2004.
+The family remained in possession, and their introductory tenancy was converted into a secure tenancy.

 London Borough of Lewisham v (1) Persons Unknown & (2) CC (2019, unreported)

-Franck was instructed by Hodge Jones & Allen at incredibly short notice, the claim having been brought by the Claimant Local Authority landlord under the expedited procedure against persons unknown.
-The persons in question were occupying a piece of land adjacent to the Tidemill wildlife garden in protest against the Claimant’s unpopular decision to destroy one of Deptford’s few remaining green spaces.
-After a brave Defendant agreed to step forward and be named, Franck collaborated with his solicitors and the protestors to persuade a judge that the claim was genuinely disputed on grounds which appeared to be substantial, namely that the Landlord had failed to consider adequately or at all the protestors’ rights under Articles 10 and 11 of the European Convention on Human Rights, thereby delaying the eviction by more than two months.
+The Claimant Local Authority landlord brought an expedited possession claim against persons unknown who were occupying a piece of land adjacent to the Tidemill wildlife garden in protest against the Claimant’s controversial decision to destroy one of Deptford’s few remaining green spaces.
+A Defendant agreed to be named to contest the proceedings.
+The judge ordered that the claim was genuinely disputed on grounds which appeared to be substantial in that the Landlord had failed to consider the protestors’ rights under Articles 10 and 11 of the European Convention on Human Rights.

 Contact Franck